 There are in fact several versions of the pi calculus.
-Here we review the syntax and semantics of a particular version of the pi calculus; our choices should be relatively uncontroversial.
+Here we present the syntax and semantics of a particular version of the pi calculus; although this version is not the standard one, our choices should be relatively uncontroversial.
 The differences with other versions are mostly orthogonal to our concerns.